 - A valid full EU (UK) driver's licence driver's licence has been held for three years prior to application, and - Drivers pass a specialised driving test supplied by a Council-approved provider (details available on request) prior to application to ensure they are aware of the hazards of driving.
 The requirement to take a driving course helps ensure an acceptable standard of driving.
-The applicant must provide before their application can be validated a signed copy of the assessment pass certificate which must be current at the time it is submitted.
+Before an application can be validated the applicant must provide a signed copy of the assessment pass certificate which must be current at the time it is submitted.

-Through the online knowledge test assessment, drivers will be tested on their knowledge of the local area.
+Through the knowledge test assessment, drivers will be tested on their knowledge of the local area.
 In addition, drivers will be tested on policy, related law, customer awareness, and elements of the Highway Code.
-The test is computerised and is conducted in the Council offices.
-An application cannot be validated unless the applicant has passed the appropriate knowledge test.
+An application cannot be validated unless the applicant has passed the appropriate knowledge test which can be booked online.
 Applicants taking the test may not receive assistance from a third party.